idiap/bob/doc/CxxCoreErrorReporting.rst

   bob::core::warn << TMARKER << "This message will be marked" << std::endl;

-This should printout something like:
+This should print out something like:

 .. code-block:: sh

   /path/to/my/file.cc+27, 2010-Nov-08 15:08:10: This message will be marked

-Please note that these messages streamed directly into one of the report streams will **never** be compiled out, so be careful not to penalize the execution speed more than needed.
+Please note that messages streamed directly into one of the report streams will **never** be compiled out, so be careful not to penalize the execution speed more than necessary.
 Also understand that it is the application developer that ultimately configures the final destination of report messages.
 It is possible, for instance, that somebody decides to throw away "info"-style messages within their application. **Do not rely on messages to have problems